kalyansagi/k8s-with-java/README.md

 ## Building docker images using Jib
 Add the Jib plugin in profiles section in POM.xml and run the below mvn package -Pjib

+## Instead of building docker daemon, we can directly build the image to docker registry
+mvn jib:build -Pjib